Ramer8/Social-Media-Backend/README.md

 ---

-#### Data Base
+#### MongoDB Atlas

 <ol>
 First to do deployment we need a cloud data base, we get this using Mongo DB cloud.
-We need register & log in `https://www.mongodb.com/es/cloud/atlas/register`
+(Atlas) We need register & log in `https://www.mongodb.com/es/cloud/atlas/register`
 </ol>